colev1/news-finder/README.md

 # News Finder:

 ## Description:
 The goal is to build a web app using React and any publicly accessible API.
 I chose to use the New York Times API, specifically the top stories and search endpoints.
-This application allows users to view current top stories in the Times.
+This application allows users to view current top stories in the Times, and filter stories by typing in keywords to the input box.
 Users can also view more information about a story by clicking on the individual story.

 ## API